Alternative names for hirsutism

 Are there any side-effects to the treatment?

+Some cosmetic treatments may require repeated courses to remain effective.
 Hair removal can potentially cause skin irritation and scarring.

 What are the longer-term implications of hirsutism?